-In March 2012 we spent a week in Havana, in part so that I could shoot the street scene.
-The trip was planned on the wing—as with all of our trips.
-We stayed with a family in old Havana and walked out this blue door each morning with no greater plan than to stroll around, shoot film, chat with folks, eat tasty things, and take every recommendation we were given by locals about things to see, things to do, and things to try.
+In March 2012 we got to spend a week in Cuba.
+We stayed with a family in Old Havana and walked out each morning we were there with no greater plan than to stroll around, shoot film, chat with folks, eat tasty things, and take every recommendation we were given by locals about things to see, things to do, and things to try.

 In 4 ½ days, I shot 21 rolls of film, and we ate, drank, talked to, watched, were invited into, listened to, and wandered through as much of Havana as we could manage.
 It is a sprawling, dilapidated, gorgeous, loud, hot, dirty, magnificent city full of warm, funny, flirtatious, opinionated, charming people.
 We talked with folks about music, cars, Che, food, boxing, rum, whether chickens dream, Cuba’s crazy double currency, Russian cameras, baseball, Buddy Holly, what folks from the US think about Cubans, what Cubans think about folks from the US, and what’s going to happen in Cuba after the passing of Fidel (El Dueño).
 We all agreed that the government isn’t the people.
 It was a glorious trip.